Learn Astronomy in 10 Easy Steps

 2. Get your bearings

 Looking at the night sky can be confusing.
 Random points of light appear on a dark background, and over a few hours these points will have changed position.
 The sky seems different because the Earth is rotating, but the patterns made by the stars stay the same relative to each other.
 This means that if you know just one shape in the sky, you can find the rest.
-The best one to use as a guide in the Northern hemisphere is the Plough, since it is large, bright and visible year-round in the north.
+The best one to use as a guide is the Plough, since it is large, bright and visible year-round in the north.
 It also has two stars called the Pointers that point to Polaris, the North Star.
 Polaris is positioned almost exactly above the Earth’s axis at the North Pole, so unlike the rest of the sky it doesn’t move and shows which way is north.
 The Plough is also a useful pointer to other shapes in the sky.
-In Australia find the Southern Cross, it’s visible all year round.

-With the monthly star discs we sell you’ll be ready to find a multitude of objects under a dark sky.
+With the monthly star chart in the centre of this magazine on pages 54 and 55 you’ll be ready to find a multitude of objects under a dark sky.
 It may look confusing at first.
 Why, for example, is it ‘backwards’, with west on the right and east on the left?
 Well, unlike most maps, this one shows what’s above your head, not beneath your feet.
 Hold it above your head with ‘north’ pointing north and you’ll find that east and west are in the right place after all.

 To use it to look at things in different directions, hold it so that the bottom edge corresponds to the compass direction you are facing.
 It will then show the sky as it looks from that horizon and on up over your head.
-In the Northern hemisphere if you don’t know which direction is which, use the Plough to find Polaris.
+If you don’t know which direction is which, use the Plough to find Polaris.
 Once you find north, the rest will follow.
 It’s best to use a red-light torch to see the chart in the dark – that way it won’t ruin your night vision.

 4. Judge distances